 There are many causes of hypercholesterolemia, some of which can be controlled.
 For example, some people inherit high cholesterol, so even healthy eating and exercising won’t combat it.
 Additionally, men over the age of 45 and women over 55 are at a greater risk of developing high cholesterol in comparison to their younger counterparts.

-For others, being overweight, smoking, having high blood pressure, eating poorly and lack of physical activity can all contribute to high cholesterol.
-These factors are controllable, so practicing healthier living may be an effective way to reduce one’s risk of developing high cholesterol or to help lower it.
+For others, being overweight, smoking, having high blood pressure, eating poorly, and lack of physical activity can all contribute to high cholesterol.
+These factors are controllable, so practicing healthier living may be an effective way to reduce one’s risk of developing high cholesterol.

 Similar to having high blood pressure, hypercholesterolemia doesn’t necessarily pose any clear-cut symptoms.
 Instead, as it becomes worse, it can lead to other issues that do demonstrate symptoms.

-The only definitive way to know if you have high cholesterol is through blood work, which requires fasting prior to the test.
+The only definitive way to know if you have high cholesterol is through blood work, which requires fasting before the test.

 Below, are beneficial foods to help you prevent and reduce your hypercholesterolemia.

 Olive oil: Olive oil, especially of the extra-virgin variety, continues to be praised as a heart-healthy food item.
 A staple in the Mediterranean diet, olive oil contains monounsaturated fat, which has been shown to help maintain healthy cholesterol.

 Olive oil is great to cook with and can also be added on top of dishes like salad, making it easy to incorporate into your diet.

 Spinach: If it was good enough for Popeye, it’s good enough for you!
 The vintage cartoon character probably has some amazing cholesterol numbers because of all the spinach he consumed.
 Its key nutrient not only goes to support vision health, but can prevent clogging of the arteries.